 Help Thiel College #MakeItToMay!
 With the support of the entire Thiel community, we will be able to complete the fall 2020 semester on-campus and in-person.

 The safety of Thiel College's students, faculty and staff is our top priority.
 The College has been proactive in relaying information to students, parents and the entire Thiel community during these unprecedented times.
-Below are all of the COVID-19 specific campus updates from March 12 to present.
+Below are all of the COVID-19 specific campus updates and health guidelines.